terrierteam/pyterrier_t5/README.md

 We use a PyTerrier transformer to score documents using a T5 model.

 Sequences longer than the model's maximum of 512 tokens are silently truncated.
+Consider splitting long texts into passages and aggregating the results ([examples](https://pyterrier.readthedocs.io/en/latest/text.html#working-with-passages-rather-than-documents)).

 ## References